 Wondering how to begin planning your trip?
 Let’s talk air travel!
 Read on to get familiarised with the airlines and airports you’ll be using when you visit this unique country.

 Before you finalise your travel plans, you’ll need to apply for a tourist visa.
-You can learn more about this process here.
+You can learn more about this process on our Saudi eVisa page.

 International Airports in Saudi Arabia